 Court Records are public, and are accessible by anyone.
 These records include a court case file that includes a court docket and all of the filings and documents filed in your case.
 You can access court records on the internet, or at the Deuel County Clerk of Court where the case was filed.

 Every state keeps a record of people’s criminal history.
 These databases are connected and you can track criminal backgrounds from another state.
 You are able to go to the Deuel County Courthouse and make an inquiry, or check online.
-You must know which county the crime occured in, and in the event that it was in a completely different state, you may have to pay for a more intensive search.
+You must know which county the crime occurred in, and in the event that it was in a completely different state, you may have to pay for a more intensive search.

 A criminal history search you will get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes, which can include: